iuscommunity/sphinx_iuscommunity/pages/FAQs.rst

 Why can't I just do a 'yum upgrade' and update my RPMs?
 -------------------------------------------------------

-See 'Why are IUS Packages named differently' (it's the next one).
+See :ref:`Why are IUS Packages named differently`.

+.. _Why are IUS Packages named differently:

 Why are IUS Packages named differently
 --------------------------------------